 Use the best chocolate you can afford, as it is well worth the extra cost.
 I know this from experience as I once used some chocolate chips, the kind that are well known for their famous cookies and it was a disappointing experience.
-Most chocolate chips have a stabilizer included in the ingredients intended to keep the chips from melting in cookies.
+Most chocolate chips have a stabilizer included in the ingredients that are intended to keep the chips from melting in the cookies.
 It will also keep your mousse from having that smooth, silky consistency.

 Good quality chocolate choices are: Callebaut bittersweet, Scharffen Berger, semi-sweet or Ghiradelli bittersweet.
 I have also used regular Baker’s semi-sweet chocolate with good results.
 I must warn you though, this ultra-creamy sensation is not a low-calorie dessert and I only make this on very special occasions.

 Amaretto is a sweet, almond-flavored Italian liqueur that has a delicate almond taste.
 If you plan to make this dessert ‘kid-friendly’ and need to avoid the liqueur Torani® Amaretto Syrup may be substituted.
 Torani® syrups are available in a variety of flavors that are popular for fancy coffees.
 These syrups can usually be found in most grocery stores near the coffee selection.
 Almond extract is another substitute for the amaretto liqueur and if you use it just add a few drops at a time to achieve the desired light taste.